Fast and flexible access to cash flow from your unpaid invoices.

 What type of Invoice Factoring is right for my business?

-Can I use Invoice Factoring if I have debt with other lenders?
+Can I use Invoice Factoring if I have a loan with other lenders?

 Is Invoice Factoring suitable for start-ups?